ADD CONDITION

 Warnings and Precautions

 For external use only.
 It is imperative to avoid contact with the eyes and any open wounds.
-The product should not be used by individuals who have a known allergy to any of its ingredients.
+The product should not be used by individuals who are allergic to any of its ingredients, as this may lead to adverse reactions.

-To ensure safety, this product must be kept out of reach of children.
-In the event of accidental ingestion, immediate medical assistance should be sought, or contact with Poison Control should be established without delay.
+Healthcare professionals should ensure that the product is kept out of reach of children.
+In the event of accidental ingestion, immediate medical assistance should be sought, or Poison Control should be contacted without delay.

 Side Effects